carbonfive/raygun-rails/README.md

 ### Using ChromeDriver

-The ChromeDriver version used in this project is maintained by the [chromedriver-helper](https://github.com/flavorjones/chromedriver-helper) gem.
+The ChromeDriver version used in this project is maintained by the [webdrivers](https://github.com/titusfortner/webdrivers) gem.
 This is means that the feature specs are not running against the ChromeDriver installed previously on the machine, such as by Homebrew.

-If you encounter issues related to the chromedriver version, e.g

-    Selenium::WebDriver::Error::UnknownError:
-      unknown error: call function result missing 'value' (Session info: headless chrome=69.0.3497.100)
-        (Driver info: chromedriver=2.34.522932 (4140ab217e1ca1bec0c4b4d1b148f3361eb3a03e),platform=Mac OS X 10.13.6 x86_64)

-you can update to the latest with executables from `chromedriver-helper`:

-    $ chromedriver-update  # defaults to latest version of Chromedriver

-refer to documentation for setting specific versions.

 ### Headed vs headless Chrome